 The CEDC Act promotes a wide range of new policies and initiatives that primarily target energy supply, building energy use, and greenhouse gas emissions from vehicles.
 Workforce development, equity and the promotion of Certified Business Enterprises (CBEs) have also been strengthened throughout the plan.
 The District government is working with its community and private sector partners to implement the mandates of the CEDC Act.

-The following provides a high-level summary of the Act’s provisions:
+The following provides a high-level summary of the Act’s provisions and implementation progress:

 Buildings and Energy Efficiency